 OVER NIGHT SLEEP STUDIES

 This type of sleep study requires you to stay overnight at a sleep center, in a bed that may resemble a hotel room.
 You will sleep with sensors hooked up to various parts of your body.
-These sensors record your brain waves, heartbeat, breathing and movement.
-A board certified sleep physician will then interpret the test data and provide a diagnosis.
-We will then discuss the test results with you at your next visit in our office.
+These sensors record you brain waves, heartbeat, breathing and movement.
+A board-certified sleep physician will then interpret the test data and provide a diagnosis.
+We will then discuss the test results with you in our office.
 We can provide a referral to our preferred in-lab sleep center if this is your choice.

-This type of sleep study lets you sleep in the comfort of your own home while a small monitor collects data as you sleep.
-The testing equipment differs in that it is less complicated than what is used in an overnight sleep study.
+A home sleep study lets you sleep in the comfort of your own home while a small monitor collects data as you sleep.
+The testing equipment differs in that it is less complicated than what is used in-lab study.
 A sleep test device will be delivered to you and will arrive with information and instructions for use.
-Upon completion of the sleep test, you will send back the device and a board certified sleep physician will interpret the test data and a report will be sent to our office.
-We will discuss the test results with you at your next visit in our office.
-We will provide a referral to our in-home sleep test partners if this is your choice.
+Upon completion of the test, you will send back the device and a board-certified sleep physician will interpret the test data and send a report to our office.
+We will discuss the test results with you in our office.
+We will refer you to our in-home sleep test partners if this is your preference.